 In a male-dominated history, the full potential of women was not only belittled but also conveniently hidden from the common view.
 God bless the producers of “The Hidden Figures” for reminding us that the first “computer” and the first programmers were actually women.

 We bet many could have been knocked down with a feather after hearing about the Women of ENIAC (Electronic Numerical Integrator and Computer).
 Basically, they were the Coding Eves.

 ”There is a special place in hell for women who don’t help other women”

 And here we are in 2018, still dealing with gender inequality and boys’ clubs around most of the tech industries.
 This is where communities like Women in Tech enter the stage playing their role by the book.
 As part of this global movement, Women in Tech Cluj organize monthly meetups during which they discuss trending topics in Cluj, the so-called Silicon Valley of Transylvania.

 “Our purpose is to make women’s work known, share our stories on how we keep up and spread opportunities to grow. “

 With a lot of tech events coming up this fall, this September’s meetup was a “get in shape” event for the following ‘tech conferences’ season.
 The question we wanted to answer was simple: Why should we bother about tech conferences?
 Are you asking yourself why was this so important to discuss?
 Well, numbers are showing that the female/male presence gap at some of the local tech conferences is almost as wide as the sky.
-Stats show that only 20% of all attendees at Codiax were women, amongst all attendees at Techsylvania 32% were females and 12–15% at JSHeroes.
+Stats show that only 20% of all attendees at Codiax were women.
+Amongst all attendees, at Techsylvania 32% were females and 12–15% at JSHeroes.

-1. The gap between females and male attending tech conferences
+The gap between females and male attending tech conferences

-2. The gap between female and male speakers at tech conferences
+The gap between female and male speakers at tech conferences

 Quick tip, don’t Google what “the best tech Conferences” are.

-If you’re one of the ones thinking you’d jump on being a speaker right away but lack the skills, another way of getting to master the art of oratory is by actually attending conferences and identifying the ways other speakers do it and how they manage to connect with their audience.
+If you’re one of the ones thinking you’d jump on being a speaker right away but lack the skills, another way of getting to master the art of oratory is by actually attending conferences.
+Start identifying the ways other speakers do it and how they manage to connect with their audience.
 That’s why, when choosing a conference, it’s quite important to also do some good research on speakers, organizers, sponsors, and topics ahead of time.

 During the event, there were few mentions of some pretty cool tech conferences that are right around the corner.
 So, here are some options to choose from the harvest season:

-Droidcon- 21–22 September- http://www.droidcon.ro
+Droidcon- 21–22 September;

-Codiax — 15–17 November- https://codiax.co/
+Codiax — 15–17 November;

-Codecamp- 24 November — https://codecamp.ro/
+Codecamp- 24 November;

 It all ended on a very positive note with a pitching session and a giveaway contest for 5 tickets to Codiax Conference and with participants socializing around a table with delicious raw&vegan food, smoothies, and wine.
 The atmosphere was defined by a mesmerizing backyard decorated with strings of light.
 It was almost as good as Leonardo da Vinci’s “The Last Supper” painting.
 This is how Wolfpack Digital usually likes to host events and to treat its guests, especially if they are bright, strong and #WomenInTech.

 After all, IT is not a man’s world, it’s just a playground for curious minds.
 Thank you for being part of the story! ❤